 Studies have shown that rosuvastatin is more potent than atorvastatin, which is, in turn, is more potent than simvastatin in reducing total cholesterol, LDL-cholesterol, and triglycerides.[14-18] Intensive lipid lowering with potent statins (e.g. atorvastatin) has demonstrated beneficial effects in lowering mortality and morbidity after acute coronary syndrome, post myocardial infarction and coronary atherosclerosis.[19-21]

 Since the patent expiry of branded simvastatin (Zocor) in 2003, branded statins, faced increasing competition from less expensive generic versions of these medicines.
-Generic statins were expected to continue to dominate this market since they were considered first line treatment of hyperlipidaemia when used as monotherapy.[22]
+Generic statins were expected to continue to dominate this market since they were considered first line treatment for hyperlipidaemia when used as monotherapy.[22]

 A number of studies have suggested the overall increase in statin utilisation may be due to a number of different factors including population ageing, health authority programs, outcome of clinical trials, guidelines and pharmaceutical industry marketing.[23-25, 9] Table 1 summarises the significant events and UK policy recommendations since the introduction of statins in the UK in the late 1980’s.